 - Completed Research Proposal Clearance form

-Internal closing dates are usually 4 weeks before the external closing date.
-This allows Research Grants and Contracts to assist with any feedback or amendments.
+The internal closing date is usually four weeks before the external closing date.
+This allows Research Grants and Contracts enough time to assist with any feedback or amendments.

 6. Respond to Feedback

 Research Grants and Contracts staff will check through your application and all documentation to ensure all necessary information and criteria has been met.

 You will need to make any requested amendments and then certify the application in RGMS and submit to RAO.

 7. Final submisson

 Research Grants and Contracts will then certify and submit your finalised application to the NHMRC.